 Creative Live Free Health and Wellness Videos – Right now it’s more important than ever to focus on our health and wellbeing – not only for ourselves but to support one another.
 You can now stream these health and wellness classes 24/7.

-The Chicago Film Office is not issuing film permits through May 15.
+The Chicago Film Office is not issuing film permits through the end of May.
 (Date could change)

 LA Film Office – By order of local authorities, on-location filming has been shut down in the City and County of Los Angeles.
 FilmLA is not accepting or processing any applications to film at this time.

 New York Film Office – Effective March 21, 2020 through at least May 31, 2020, existing film permits are suspended and no new film permits will be granted, with the exception of film permits for the news media.
 Starting immediately, OFTB staff will be working remotely.
 If you need information about permits, please contact us at 212-489-6710.